Close×

 By Emmanuelle Champagne

-A few months after the founding of the new women's program at the Montreal CF Academy, the team has several goals in mind for their next year of competition.
+A few months after the launch of the new women’s program at the CF Montréal Academy, the team has several goals in mind for their upcoming competitive season.

-The competition season officially begins in April.
+The competitive season officially begins in April.
 However, the team has a tournament scheduled for December.
-Julie Casselman, coach-e Julie Casselman, head coach of the women's program, says their main goal is to beat the Vancouver team.
-The players are keen to bounce back from their last defeat by the Whitecaps last summer.
+Julie Casselman, the coach· of the women’s program, says their main goal is to beat the Vancouver team.
+The players are eager to bounce back from their last loss to the Whitecaps last summer.

-In order to become a stronger team on the pitch, they need to be more cohesive.
-This is one of their main objectives, according to Laurence Leblanc, the team's central defender.
+In order to become a stronger team on the field, they need to be more united.
+That is one of their main goals, according to Laurence Leblanc, the team’s center back.

-"At the start of the year, there are several new players joining the team.
-So we need to work more on the collective side of things," explains Laurence Leblanc, central defender of the CF Montreal women's team.
+“At the start of the year, several new players join the team.
+So we need to focus more on our teamwork,” explains Laurence Leblanc, the central defender for the CF Montréal women’s team.

-The trainer-e of the women's program, Julie Casselman, feels that the 16-week competitive season is not long enough to allow players to improve adequately.
-Competition is necessary for the development of a-athlete's development.
-Without competition, it's more difficult to know what needs to be corrected or improved, or to identify an athlete's main strengths and weaknesses.-e athlete.
+The coach·head coach of the women’s program, Julie Casselman, believes that the length of the competitive season (16 weeks) is not long enough to allow the players to improve adequately.
+Competition is necessary for the development of a·athlete.
+Without competitions, it is much harder to know what needs to be corrected or improved, or to identify a·athlete.

-"If you compare them to players of the same age in Europe or the United States, they compete nine to ten months a year.
-Their learning development is clearly not at the same level", says the coach.-head coach of the women's program, Julie Casselman.
+“When compared to players of the same age in Europe or the United States, those athletes compete for nine to ten months a year.
+Their skill development is clearly not at the same level,” says the coach·head coach of the women’s program, Julie Casselman.

-This is also the case for the team's central defender, Laurence Leblanc.
-Starting next year, she will be heading to the United States to pursue her dream of playing professionally.
-Despite her excitement, she remains realistic, maintaining a balance between her studies and her sporting discipline.
+In fact, this is the case for the team’s center back, Laurence Leblanc.
+Next year, she will head to the United States to pursue her dream of playing professionally.
+Despite her excitement, she remains realistic, maintaining a balance between her studies and her athletic career.

-"It's important for me to keep up my studies while playing sport.
-But, if the opportunity presents itself to me, I'd definitely like to play professionally," says soccer player Laurence Leblanc.
+“It’s important to me to balance my studies with sports.
+But if the opportunity arises, I’d definitely like to play professionally,” says soccer player Laurence Leblanc.

 Laurence Leblanc